Setting Standards for Smart Appliances: consultation response

 - The development of industry-led standards should be encouraged, wherever possible, so that standards are able to keep pace with the speed of development and changes are made to reflect the learning from consumers and innovators.

 - Smart appliances are effective when paired with commercial arrangements that allow them to be best exploited.
-Appropriate overall commercial frameworks need to be in place which allow for flexibility in operating models.
+Appropriate overall commercial frameworks need to be in place which allows for flexibility in operating models.

 - The rise of connected smart appliances increases the risk of cyber-attack, so whole-system stability and security risks should be considered fully to ensure there are sufficient measures in place, should a breach takes place.